 Students must complete the following work in residence at DePaul University:

-- Students pursuing the BA with an Individualized Focus Area, BA in General Business, or BA in Early Childhood Development must complete 13 specific competencies through SNL as described in the particular degree requirements.
+- Students pursuing the BA with an Individualized Focus Area, BA in Computing, BA in General Business, or BA in Early Childhood Development must complete 13 competencies through SNL as described in the particular degree requirements.

-- Students pursuing the BA in Computing must complete 13 specific competencies through SNL as described in the degree requirements, and 5 courses through the College of Computing and Digital Media.
+- BA in Computing students must also complete 5 courses through the College of Computing and Digital Media.

 Active Duty Servicemembers, Reservists and National Guardsmen